ReubenJPitts/treesearch/readme.md

 The Python module *treesearch* contains a set of functions designed to query AGDT 2.0 treebanks.
 Specifically, it is equipped to deal with auxiliaries, where a syntactic relationship may be mediated by a node which is not of interest, and coordinate structures, where syntactically subordinate nodes may be topologically coordinate or superordinate (or vice versa).

 The "smart" functions in the module understand how the treebanks work and return the forms that are of interest to the researcher.
-Additionally, the module is capable of checking whether trees are well-formed and warns the researcher of loops or other annotational errors.

 ## Initialising the module

-Having saved the treesearch.py file in your Python Module Search Path, summon it with
+Having saved the treesearch.py file in the Python Module Search Path, summon it with:

 ~~~
 from treesearch import treesearch

-#includes:
+#this includes:
 #import pandas as pd
-#import numpy as np
 #import re
 ~~~

 The module accepts csv files and xml files.
-In both cases, each token minimally to specify a "sentence id", "word id", "relation" and "head", otherwise the code will not work.
+In both cases, each token minimally needs to specify a "Sentence_ID", "Token_ID", "Relation" and "Head", otherwise the code will not work (the code will convert the Perseids "word id", "sentence id", "relation" and "head" automatically).
 Thus, for instance, an xml file can be imported as a string:

 ~~~
 xml = open('~sample_trees.xml', 'r', encoding="utf8").read()